frimtec/secure-sms-proxy/README.md

 You can add the following dependency to your application project:
 ```
 dependencies {
-    implementation 'com.github.frimtec:secure-sms-proxy-api:2.0.0'
+    implementation 'com.github.frimtec:secure-sms-proxy-api:2.0.1'
 }
 ```

 ### Define required permissions
-In your applications Android-Manifest add the following queries and permissions:
+In your applications Android-Manifest add the following queries:
 ```
 <manifest package="your.application.package"
     xmlns:android="http://schemas.android.com/apk/res/android">